Two Killed in Mullica Twp., NJ, House Fire Sunday Morning - NewsBreak

 Two Killed in Mullica Twp., NJ, House Fire Sunday Morning

 Two people were killed in a house fire early Sunday morning in Mullica Township.
-According to WPVI-TV, the two-alarm fire happened at a home in the 1500 block...catcountry1073.com
+According to WPVI-TV, the two-alarm fire happened at a home in the 1500 block...wpgtalkradio.com

 Two people were killed in a house fire early Sunday morning in Mullica Township.
-According to WPVI-TV, the two-alarm fire happened at a home in the 1500 block...catcountry1073.com
+According to WPVI-TV, the two-alarm fire happened at a home in the 1500 block...wpgtalkradio.com

 Comments / 0